robbrad/llmstxt-generator-github-action/CONTRIBUTING.md

 git checkout -b feature/your-feature-name
 ```

-2. Make your changes in the `src/` directory
+2. Make your changes in the `src` directory

 3. Write or update tests for your changes